riewarden/improvlaurie-eleventy/notes/hubs/techandme.md

 I've also been frustrated with [[powerauto|the introduction of PowerAutomate]] to jobs like office administration, which are normally totally separate to software development.

+I'm also on a long quest to gradually [[decouple-quest|decouple myself]] from proprietary software.